 Institutional Aid Scholarships are available for non-US citizens/Residents who qualify.
 For more information about Institutional Scholarships, contact the Financial Aid office.

-- The Pastoral Scholarship: This is available for students who are committed to the community through community service programs and social outreach, and that demonstrate financial need.
+- The Faith in Action Scholarship: This is available for students who are committed to the community through community service programs and social outreach, and that demonstrate financial need.
 The scholarship will be opened to students from any high school.
 All applicants must submit letters of recommendation from their high school principal or director.
-Scholarship recipients will be chosen based on the Pastoral Scholarship Committee‘s assessment of the student’s potential to enhance community service.
-Pastoral Scholarships are renewable for up to four years and will cover up to an equivalent of 80% of tuition and fees and room and board.
+Scholarship recipients will be chosen based on the Faith in Action Scholarship Committee‘s assessment of the student’s potential to enhance community service.

 - Social Security Number